Ultimate Milos Greece Travel Guide (2023)

 Milos is a medium-sized island in the Cyclades known for its out-of-this-world beaches with turquoise waters and fishing villages.
 The island itself is quite rural.
 There is about one main road that leads you throughout the island connecting you to the major towns.

 It is a perfect island for travelers looking for picturesque landscapes and a calming vacation.
 It’s not known for a party scene, but you can find a lively bar and restaurant

 scene in the main town of Plaka.
 If you are looking for a unique island to visit with plenty of beaches, Milos has you covered!

 How to Get to Milos

 You can arrive in Milos by both plane or ferry depending on where you are traveling from.
 My general rule of thumb when it comes to planning ferry/ plane rides throughout the Greek Islands is to be flexible.

-There may be delays or cancelations depending on high winds.
-A friend visiting Milos the same dates as I had to deal with a flight cancelation due to high winds, and was rebooked the following day.
+There may be delays or cancelations depending on the high winds.
+A friend visiting Milos on the same dates as I had to deal with a flight cancelation due to high winds, and was rebooked the following day.

 However, I had no problems arriving by ferry.
 I pre-booked my ride on Ferry Hopper, and used this site for all my ferries throughout the Greek Island and had no complications.